 Our request for Chinko's exemption from the United Nations arms embargo was finally granted, enabling us to significantly enhance our law enforcement capability and our anti-poaching work.
 This proved vital, given the security situation around Chinko, where numerous armed groups vied for power.
 Despite this, Chinko's core protected zone (an area completely free of threats) was expanded from 3,000 km2 to 10,500 km2 - three times the goal for 2017.
 That core zone was kept free of cattle due to improved law enforcement techniques and daily aerial surveillance.
-By the end of the year, all threats were kept out of the entirety of the 19,846 km park.
+By the end of the year, all threats were kept out of the entirety of the 19,846 km2 park.
 A third aircraft was added to the fleet, which will allow for aerial coverage of the entire park in 2018.

 Local people living around Chinko are some of the most forgotten people on the planet.
 Decades of civil war, brutal ethnic violence, corruption and overall instability has created a humanitarian crisis.
-People are fleeing for their lives, and are lacking in even the most basic needs, from education staff provided them with shelter, food, water, healthcare and other life-saving provisions for the rest of the year.
-In neighbouring communities, 300 houses that had been destroyed by militias were also rebuilt by Chinko's staff.
-The Chinko team held the line in this forgotten place, with wildlife and human lives equally dependent on the park, more so now than ever.
+People are fleeing for their lives, and are lacking in even the most basic needs, from education and healthcare to employment opportunities.